nus-te3201/website/admin/index.md

 * **Week 13** (final submission): 30%
   * Functionality: all functionality
     * Submission:
-      * Zip up all source files, upload to IVLE.
+      * Zip up all source files, upload to IVLE as a single `.zip` file (not `.rar`).
 File name should contain member names. :alarm_clock: Deadline: week 13 Monday midnight.
       * Demo the product during week 13 lecture.
 Each person should demo the features s/he implemented.
+You can use your own computer to demo.
+Each person will get no more than 5-6 minutes of demo time.
+Demo schedule to be announced later.
   * Documentation:
-    * Include all content included in mid-term submission. ==Refine as per feedback given.==
+    * Include all content included in mid-term submission. ==Refine as per feedback given.
+Update to match the final product.==
     * Add a **class diagram** to represent the design of your software.
 If your software is not an OOP solution, draw the diagram to match how you _propose_ to design your software in an OOP approach, if you were to do the project again. [<trigger trigger="click" for="modal:finalSubmission-classDiagram">example</trigger>]
     * Add an **object diagram** to represent the state of your software after the user has entered some data (assuming your software follows the class diagram above). [<trigger trigger="click" for="modal:finalSubmission-objectDiagram">example</trigger>]
     * Give a sample of **test cases** you would use to test the software.
       * <tooltip content="if you are a 2-person team, give 4 test cases">2 x TEAM_SIZE</tooltip> System test cases: Describe what feature is being tested, steps the tester should take, inputs at various steps, and expected outputs.
 These tests can be manual or automated. [<trigger trigger="click" for="modal:finalSubmission-systemTests">example</trigger>]
       * Unit test cases for <tooltip content="if you are a 2-person team, give test cases for 2 functions">TEAM_SIZE</tooltip> functions/methods in the code: Give inputs and expected outputs.
-It is not necessary that for you to actually implement these tests in code; just describe the purpose of the test case, inputs, and expected output. [<trigger trigger="click" for="modal:finalSubmission-unitTests">example</trigger>]
+It is not necessary for you to actually implement these tests in code; just describe the purpose of the test case, inputs, and expected output. [<trigger trigger="click" for="modal:finalSubmission-unitTests">example</trigger>]
-    * Submission: As before, upload to IVLE in docx or pdf format.
+    * Submission: As before, upload to IVLE in docx or pdf format as a single file.
 File name should contain member names. :alarm_clock: Deadline: week 13 Monday midnight.

 <modal large title="Class diagram example" id="modal:finalSubmission-classDiagram">